Stephen McGann: Science communicator

-In addition to his acting, McGann is a public speaker and communicator of science.
-He graduated from Imperial College London with a master's degree in Science Communication.
+In addition to his acting, McGann is a public speaker and science communicator.
+He graduated from Imperial College London with a Master's degree in Science Communication.

 He was a guest speaker at the Cambridge Science Festival in March 2015.
 He published a guest essay in the Journal of the Royal Society of Medicine in April 2015, discussing issues of medical accuracy and communication in Call the Midwife.

 In January 2016, McGann published a companion book to Call the Midwife called Doctor Turner's Casebook, in which he revisits key medical cases featured in the TV series and discusses their historical and social contexts.
 The BBC screened a documentary special based on the book, titled Call The Midwife: The Casebook, on 15 January 2017.

 In July 2017, McGann published Flesh and Blood: A History of My Family in Seven Maladies, a personal history of his family over a century and a half as told through the medical ailments they suffered.